AI Search Optimization in Fairbanks

 - Fort Knox Gold Mine north of Fairbanks, operated by Kinross Gold, has produced more than 8 million ounces of gold since opening in 1996.

-- Northern lights are visible from Fairbanks on average more than 200 days per year per the UAF Geophysical Institute.
+- Northern lights are visible from Fairbanks on average more than 200 nights per year per the UAF Geophysical Institute.

 Dominant Industries in Fairbanks